Our School Day

-We are a ‘Silver Award’ winning healthy school.
+We are working toward our ‘Gold Award’ winning healthy school.

 The children have ‘break’ with their class teachers (times differ depending on the class/group) and they are encouraged to help tidy and put away equipment before break.
 They are then asked to wash their hands (overseen by a teacher) and will return to their classroom where they sit at a table and their break is handed out to them.
 Break consists of water, milk and fruit or raw vegetables and a form of carbohydrate such as a rice/corn cake or bread stick, which the children and the parents/guardians provide each day for the whole group.
 The children are encouraged and helped to cut the fruit and vegetables – taking it in turn throughout the week.

 Our peripatetic lesson(s) of the day will take place at differing times dependent on the child’s/children’s class.

 Many of our children stay for lunch with us, this is called our 'Munch Bunch Club' - which we cater for 'in house'.
 The children sit at properly laid tables in groups of 6, this social time forms a very important part of independent development.
 After lunch the children will choose an activity and then have a story.
 If the children are not staying for the afternoon, they will be picked up from the school gate at 13:30.